+This is very important.
 Many credit card issuers can charge high fees for late payments.
 More than a third of your credit score is determined by your payment history.
 So late payments can really mess up your credit score.

 To keep your interest rates low, pay your credit card bills on time.
 If you’re not exactly good at meeting your bill payment deadlines, set a reminder on your phone about a week before your due date.
 You could also set an automatic payment arrangement with your credit card issuer.
 Just make sure that the payment is available on the due date every month.

 Don’t Think Of Your Credit Card As Part Of Your Income

 Use your credit card as a complementary addition to your budget, not as a required part of your income.
 If you’re able to use credit cards responsibly, you can use them to make some purchases and use the rewards for protections that you can only get through credit use.
 Just make sure that you log into your account every so often.
 It can be difficult to really get a hold on your spending if you’re not working to keep track of your purchases.